Running a User Service with Systemd on Fedora 33

 run from a user’s home directory–only specific system directories.

-While I could have just installed netmon
+While I could have just installed netmon in a system directory, I preferred

 having the binary in my home directory to make it easier for me to update and